Essentials

 -

-External display adapter if you want to hook your machine to a TV or second monitor, or connect your laptop to a projector.
+For older machines, an external display adapter if you want to hook your machine to a TV or second monitor, or connect your laptop to a projector.

 -